Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 Related Read: Highlights of 2018 – Blogging, Writing, and Living as a Digital Nomad.

 Let me share some tips for blogging that I collected from these two thrilling years I have survived as a blogger.
-Some of the points I have written below are popular blogging questions from beginner bloggers and readers.
+Some of the points I have written below are popular blogging questions from new bloggers and readers.

 Becoming a blogger is not like waving the magic wand, but it is nothing less either.